WolfgangMehner/vim-plugins/c-support/README.md

 ----------------------------------------------------------------------
 - The templates which are inserted into new files as file skeletons can be specified in the templates library, via properties:
-    C::FileSkeleton::Header, Cpp::FileSkeleton::Header,
-    C::FileSkeleton::Source, Cpp::FileSkeleton::Source
+    `C::FileSkeleton::Header`, `Cpp::FileSkeleton::Header`,
+    `C::FileSkeleton::Source`, `Cpp::FileSkeleton::Source`
-- Fix a problem with the path when setting 'Run->executable to run'.
+- Fix a problem with the path when setting `Run->executable to run`.
 - New and reworked templates.
 Change statement templates.

 Note: The filetype plug-ins have been moved, and are thus not loaded automatically anymore.
-Copy them from 'c-support/rc' to 'ftplugin', or add the commands there to your own filetype plug-ins.
+Copy them from `c-support/rc` to `ftplugin`, or add the commands there to your own filetype plug-ins.
+Note: Some configuration for `*.i`, `*.ii`, and quickfix files has been removed.
+See `c-support/rc/customization.vimrc` for how to add them to your configuration files.

 Note: This reworks most of the statement templates.
 The loop and if templates which do not introduce a block have been remove entirely, since the templates